by Drake Vato

-Koort and Mia took firing stances and fired rapidly at the new attackers.
-They took the two men down, but the woman reached them and swung her arm wildly at Mia.
+Koort and Mia took shooting stances, and fired rapidly at the new attackers.
+They took the two men down, but the woman reached them, and swung her arm wildly at Mia.
 Mia dodged and twisted on her heel, sweeping her leg in a high-arc strike which sprawled her opponent on the ground.
-Mia quickly dispatched the attacker with several headshots and reloaded her pistol.
+She quickly dispatched the attacker with a couple of headshots, and reloaded her pistol.

 “I think this virus may have gotten far more out of hand than we knew,” she said with concern.

-Koort ran to the hover and inspected it.
-The engine’s access panel was torn away and the machinery inside was ruined.
+Koort ran to the hover, and inspected it.
+The engine’s access panel was torn away, and the machinery inside was ruined.
 “Damn, they cut us off.
 This was an organized ambush.”
-Koort peered down the street.
+He peered down the street.
 “We’re underpowered and on foot.
 Escaping will be tough, not to mention our limited supply of ammo.”
 He rummaged inside the hover’s cabin.

-“I may have a solution,” Mia snapped, glancing between her omnitool and a building across the street.
+“I may have a solution,” Mia said, glancing between her omnitool and a building across the street.
 “At least in the armament department.
 Follow me.”